MeadCo/MeadCoScriptXJS/README.md

 # MeadCoScriptXJS

-**MeadCoScriptXJS** is a simple javascript wrapper library for use with [MeadCo's ScriptX Add-on/Services](http://scriptx.meadroid.com) for Microsoft Internet Explorer and any browser on any device.
+**MeadCoScriptXJS** is a simple javascript wrapper library for use with [MeadCo's ScriptX Add-on/Services](https://www.meadroid.com) to achieve consistent printed output using any browser on any device.
 This library has been used with our samples system for some time.

 The aim of the library is to hide differences between versions of ScriptX and provide easy access to some common functionality.
 The library works with both free and licensed ScriptX.
 Some convenience wrappers require licensed ScriptX functionality.

-As of version 1.2.0 this library facilitates being able to write the same code for both the [ScriptX Add-on](http://scriptx.meadroid.com) for Internet Explorer and [MeadCo's ScriptX Services](https://scriptx.services.meadroid.com) browser agnostic printing services in the cloud and on premise.
+As of version 1.2.0 this library facilitates being able to write the same code for both the [ScriptX Add-on](http://scriptx.meadroid.com) for Internet Explorer and [MeadCo's ScriptX Services](https://scriptxservices.meadroid.com) browser agnostic printing services in the cloud, on premise and on Windows PC.
 The dependency on the [ScriptX Service Client Library](https://github.com/MeadCo/ScriptX.Print.Client) is required for this to work.

-1.4.0 Adds support for async in ScriptX Services
+v1.5.0 Adds support for ScriptX Services on Windows PC.

 ## Current version
 1.5.0